JeannotM/DynamicDifficulty/README.md

 - [x] Automatically sorts difficulties by affinity requirement.
 - [x] Double Loot does not work on mobs that can pickup items.
 - [x] Per player and World difficulties
+- [x] Permissions on Luckperms and other management tools

 ## Possible Future Updates
 - [ ] Prefixes with Vault.